 United States of America

-After Dark: Las Vegas
+After Dark Las Vegas

 It isn’t dark yet, but Vegas is a 24-hour party town – the average stay here is three days – and there’s too much fun to be had to limit it to the evening.
-After a 20-hour flight, an adrenaline injection is required, so we head to Dig It Up to drive some excavators.
+After a 20-hour flight, an adrenaline injection is required, so we head to Dig This to drive some excavators.
 Yes, drive some excavators.
 One 30-minute briefing session later, we climb into two 50-ton hydraulic excavators and glare competitively at each other across the football-field sized sandpit we’re about to play in.
 Having seen my wife reverse park I am quietly confident.
 For the next hour we dig huge holes, build a pyramid with tyres the size of a small car, race each other across the lot and play excavator basketball.
-I struggle to change a light bulb at home but after an hour at Dig It Up I feel like building a casino.
+I struggle to change a light bulb at home but after an hour at Dig This I feel like building a casino.
 And then I notice my wife’s pyramid is twice the size of mine.

 3012 South Rancho Drive

 I’ve never fired a gun.
 I’ve never really even wanted to.
 I’ve heard friends brag of firing rocket-launchers at cows in Cambodia and I’ve never seen any joy in that.
 After an hour shooting an actual Uzi at a 3-D Zombie, however, I’m feeling the buzz (though cows are still safe).
 Guns and Ammo is doing a roaring trade in Vegas, with a 12-lane range and weapons including shotguns, AK-47s and a Glock 9mm.
 Suddenly I’m Clint Eastwood lining up another dirtbag.
 I can feel the recoil in my kidneys as the adrenaline pumps through me.